NetBeans: Integrated modules

 These modules are part of the NetBeans IDE:

 NetBeans Profiler

 The NetBeans Profiler is a tool for the monitoring of Java applications: It helps developers find memory leaks and optimize speed.
 Formerly downloaded separately, it is integrated into the core IDE since version 6.0.

 The Profiler is based on a Sun Laboratories research project that was named JFluid.
 That research uncovered specific techniques that can be used to lower the overhead of profiling a Java application.
 One of those techniques is dynamic bytecode instrumentation, which is particularly useful for profiling large Java applications.
 Using dynamic bytecode instrumentation and additional algorithms, the NetBeans Profiler is able to obtain runtime information on applications that are too large or complex for other profilers.
-NetBeans also support Profiling Points that let you profile precise points of execution and measure execution time.
+NetBeans also support Profiling Points that let developers profile precise points of execution and measure execution time.

 GUI design tool

 Formerly known as project Matisse, the GUI design-tool enables developers to prototype and design Swing GUIs by dragging and positioning GUI components.

 The GUI builder has built-in support for JSR 295 (Beans Binding technology), but the support for JSR 296 (Swing Application Framework) was removed in 7.1.